hicknhack-software/Twofold-Qt/README.md

 ## Requirements

 * C++11 compiler
-  * Tested with GCC 4.9.1 on MinGW
+  * Tested with GCC 4.9.1 on Linux (Travis) and MinGW (Windows)
-  * Tested with Visual Studio 2013 Community Edition Compiler
+  * Tested with Visual Studio 2013 Community Edition Compiler (x86 and amd64)
+  * Tested with Clang 3.4 on Linux and Clang 3.6 on Windows
   * Other compilers might work, but are not currently tested
 * Qt 5.4.x
-  * Tested with the binary distributions of Qt 5.4.0 on Windows
+  * Tested with the binary distributions of Qt 5.4.1 on Linux and Windows
   * Other Qt versions might work, but are not currently tested

 ## How does it work?